I’ve done all the things (including updating my budget spreadsheet and organizing my photo library) in an attempt to put off writing this post.

 My car was deemed a total loss.
 A stranger made fun of me for having to buy my own Valentine’s Day flowers (y’all showed up in droves over that and I will never forget it).

-I wrote a book that has been read by more people all around the world than I could have hoped.
+that has been read by more people all around the world than I could have hoped.
 I’ve been published in a magazine, contributed to several books, and a few of my devotionals are published in the (in)courage Bible.
 (The.
 Bible.
 What in the actual world.)

 I spent several weeks in Haiti and praise God, will never be the same.
 I permanently marked my foot with a short Hebrew phrase, a tattoo that daily reminds me of this truth: Light always wins.